-In order to use the concession licence covering Class 1 (dep (services to collective invest services of the Regulated Activities) oosit taking), ment schen Class 2 (investmentes) or Class 8 (r nt business money trar), Class 3 nsmission)
+In order to use the concession we can confirm that we hold a financial services licence covering Class 1 (deposit taking), Class 2 (investment business), Class 3 (services to collective investment schemes) or Class 8 (money transmission) services of the Regulated Activities Order 2011.
+We also confirm the following:

-Item Yes No

-The nature / intended purpo se of the re lationship with the 110

-underlying clients is known to •

-We have not identified any su

-Written terms of business ar paragraph 21 (3) of the Code overing all areas of

-The CDD procedures of this

-The procedures of the cus annually. stomer will b be tested at least
+Item Yes No The nature / intended purpose of the relationship with the underlying clients is known to us.
+We have not identified any suspicious activity.
+Written terms of business are in place covering all areas of paragraph 21 (3) of the Code.
+The CDD procedures of this customer are fit for purpose.
+The procedures of the customer will be tested at least annually.

-If, "no" is answered to any applicable to be used by the r Signature: 551011 15 1 io ionger
+If, "no" is answered to any of these points the concession is no longer applicable to be used by the regulated person.

+Signature:

 Full Name:

 Official Position:

 Date:

-Contact details of Signatory: Address:
+Contact details of Signatory : Address:

-Telephone: Email:
+Telephone: Email: 1